guifrribeiro/NumInWords/README.md

 # Number Into Words HEXAGON
+A cheque writing program is one that takes a number as input, and converts this number into words.
+These words are then output as a string.

 ## Approach
 My approach was to use arrays containing the corresponding string for predefinid values according to the language.